Inspiring a new way of gifting - and you’re a part of it

 A brand with purpose

 The Scottish Highlands might look vast, but it has a small, close-knit community.
 And as part of that community, we want to support other family-owned businesses.
 Our mission is to create a circular economy, to not only support Highland creators, but to go the extra mile (quite literally) to help them with visibility and practical support wherever we can.
 Keeping employment in the Highlands, we are repurposing the Highland Village to facilitate this venture.
-Plus, each of our artisans are pre-paid, so they never have to worry about logistics with us.

 Sustainability is also extremely important to us.
 We are continuously looking for ways to minimise our carbon footprint through our deliveries and packaging.